 A detailed description of site location, history, and geology was previously provided in the Alternative Source Demonstration Report for Beryllium, Cobalt and Lithium, Big Sandy Fly Ash Pond, Louisa, Kentucky (EHS Support, 2019a).
-Attached Figures 1 and 2 show the site layout and groundwater monitoring network.
+Attached Figure 1 and Figure 2 show the site layout and groundwater monitoring network.

-To support this ASD addendum, the following sections on the groundwater monitoring network and groundwater monitoring are included to provide context to the ASD investigation.
+To support and provide context to this ASD addendum investigation, the following sections are included on the groundwater monitoring network and groundwater monitoring.